 Exhibitions include noted international, national, regional, and emerging artists.
 The inaugural exhibit, 5 June 2011, highlights the talent of artists living and working within a fifty-mile radius of Westport.
 Subsequent shows feature artists from ever-broadening places and time periods, establishing a cultural hub in the heart of Westport.

-The New Bedford Travel Guide is produced and sponsored by Slocum Design Studio of Dartmouth Ma.
+The South Coast Travel Guide is produced and sponsored by Slocum Design Studio of Dartmouth Ma.

-The NBTG project was managed by Matthew Neumann of Rocketfish Media as he accounted for the logistics of sales and content within the printed guide.
-Matthew and the Slocum team worked tirelessly to bring the guide to a level of quality that New Bedford and the surrounding South Coast deserves.
+The SCTG project was managed by Matthew Neumann of Rocketfish Media as he accounted for the logistics of sales and content within the printed guide.
+Matthew and the Slocum team worked tirelessly to bring the guide to a level of quality that the South Coast deserves.

-We hope all readers and visitors of nbtravelguide.com appreciate the efforts our team put forth to bring the area’s first, fully endorsed travel guide to the area.
+We hope all readers and visitors of South Coast Travel Guide.com appreciate the efforts our team put forth to bring the area’s first, fully endorsed travel guide to the area.

 We look forward to many more successful years to come.